-SNTP Server - Select a user-defined SNTP server IP address.
-Up to eight SNTP servers can be defined.

-Poll Interval - Enables polling the selected SNTP Server for system time information, when enabled.

-Encryption Key ID - Indicates the Key Identification used to communicate between the SNTP server and device.
-The range is 1 - 4294967295.

-Preference - The SNTP server providing SNTP system time information.
-The possible field values are:

-Primary - The primary server provides SNTP information.

-Secondary - The backup server provides SNTP information.

-Status - The operating SNTP server status.
-The possible field values are:

-Up - The SNTP server is currently operating normally.

-Down - Indicates that a SNTP server is currently not available.
-For example, the SNTP server is currently not connected or is currently down.

-In progress - The SNTP server is currently sending or receiving SNTP information.

-Unknown - The progress of the SNTP information currently being sent is unknown.
-For example, the device is currently looking for an interface.

-Last Response - The last time a response was received from the SNTP server.
+- SNTP Server Select a user-defined SNTP server IP address.
+Up to eight SNTP servers can be defined. - Poll Interval Polls the selected SNTP Server for system time information, when enabled. - Encryption Key ID Indicates the Key Identification used to communicate between the SNTP server and device.
+The range is 1 4294967295. - Preference The SNTP server providing SNTP system time information.
+The possible field values are: - Primary The primary server provides SNTP information. - Secondary The backup server provides SNTP information. - Status The operating SNTP server status.
+The possible field values are: - Up The SNTP server is currently operating normally. - Down Indicates that a SNTP server is currently not available.
+For example, the SNTP server is currently not connected or is currently down. - In progress The SNTP server is currently sending or receiving SNTP information. - Unknown The progress of the SNTP information currently being sent is unknown.
+For example, the device is currently looking for an interface. - Last Response The last time a response was received from the SNTP server.

-Offset - Timestamp difference between the device local clock and the acquired time from the SNTP server.

-Delay - The amount of time it takes to reach the SNTP server.

-Remove - Removes a specific SNTP server from the SNTP Servers list, when selected.
+- Offset (msec) Timestamp difference between the device local clock and the acquired time from the SNTP server. - Delay (msec) The amount of time it takes to reach the SNTP server. - Remove Removes a specific SNTP server from the SNTP Servers list. - Checked Removes the selected SNTP server. - Unchecked Maintains the SNTP server in the configuration.
+This is the default value.

+When adding an SNTP Server, the following additional parameters are available:

+- Supported IP Format Specifies the IP format supported by the SNTP server.
+The possible values are: - IPv6 IP version 6 is supported. - IPv4 IP version 4 is supported. - IPv6 Address Type When the server supports IPv6 (see previous parameter), this specifies the type of static address supported.
+The possible values are: - Link Local A Link Local address that is non-routable and used for communication on the same network only. - Global A globally unique IPv6 address; visible and reachable from different subnets. - Link Local Interface When the server supports an IPv6 Link Local address (see previous parameter), this specifies the Link Local interface.
+The possible values are: - VLAN1 The IPv6 interface is configured on VLAN1. - ISATAP The IPv6 interface is configured on ISATAP tunnel.